google-marketing-solutions/web-performance-lab/workshop/crux/README.md

 The Chrome UX Report API lets you view real user experience data for millions of websites.
 With the API you can explore key user experience metrics for any origin, and also view user experience data for a single URL.

+## CrUX API Key

+Using the CrUX API requires a Google Cloud API key.
+You can create one in the [Credentials](https://console.cloud.google.com/apis/credentials) page and provision it for Chrome UX Report API usage.

 ## Examples

 The following examples show how to use the API to get user experience data for a single URL, and for an origin.